 What You'll Learn

-In this unique 2-afternoon, 6-hour workshop you'll learn by doing and leave the workshops having started the process of search engine optimizing your WordPress-powered website or blog.
+In this unique 2-afternoon (or evening), 6-hour workshop you'll learn by doing and leave the workshop having started the process of search engine optimizing your WordPress-powered website or blog.
 Along the way you'll learn how to use SEO plugins to optimize your WordPress site's post and page content and maximize your content's visibility on the web.

 Part 1 -